FizzyGalacticus/Project-2/README.md

 *	[testShapes.cpp](https://github.com/FizzyGalacticus/Project-2/blob/master/testShapes.cpp)

 ## Use
 To use this library, you can create a Shape object by passing the correct variables to their constructors (please see source regarding constructor arguments).
-Once an object is created, you can simply write it to a PostScript file by calling the draw() method.
-All Shape object have a draw() method that return an std::string with the appropriate PostScript code.
+Once an object is created, you can get the appropriate PostScript code as an std::string from the object by calling its draw() method.

-To compile library, you must include the Shapes.h and CompoundShapes.h files link with Shapes.cpp and CompoundShapes.cpp.
+To compile library, you must include the Shapes.h and CompoundShapes.h files, then link with Shapes.cpp and CompoundShapes.cpp.

 **NOTE** You must compile using the c++11 standard.
 We make good use of shared_ptr and the 'auto' keyword.